Kevnz/delayed-job/README.md

 * Single atomic source of truth
 * Db interactions are also atomic
 * Jobs emitted have no immediate relationship to one another

+## Prior Art

+Originally based on [https://github.com/thatguydan/delayed-job](https://github.com/thatguydan/delayed-job) But that project hasn't been update in six years